intro-graphics-master/a1_s19/README.md

  GitHub Desktop seems to have a bug.
 To fix the merge conflict, GitHub Desktop might ask you to select an editor.
 It doesn't always let you select one though, and seemingly refuses to merge branches until there is one.
 If you experience this later on in the course, be aware that the trick is to just X out the window that says the merge couldn't be completed.

  Now, you are free to edit your files anyway!
 Your files have been merged together plus markup inserted for every "merge conflict", and it permits you to manually go in with your favorite editor (like Chrome) and delete this markup, along with the conflicting code you want to discard.
-Once you've done that, the merged worked and you can commit your code.
+Once you've done that, the merge worked and you can commit your code.

 ### Appendix 2:  Using a debugger